Qur'anic punctuation

+The Qur'an (lit. 'recitation') is meant to be recited.
+Its verses are divided according to the rhythm of the language.
+The Qur'anic punctuation is, therefore, not only based on the structure or the syntax of the sentence, but also on the need to pause, for breath or for effect.
+Pickthall observes, when a certain sound which marks the rhythm recurs, there is a strong pause and the verse ends naturally, although the sentence may go on to the next verse.
+Thus the Qur'anic punctuation affects the pronunciation of the words, rhythm, intonation and syllable separation.

 History

 There are various conventions related to punctuation varying from time and place to another.
 Although there were manuscripts written on the topic, the convention that took off is attributed to Muhammad ibn Tayfour Sajawandi (d.
 560 AH).

 There are various hadiths related to the topic, one of them being:

 Umm Salama narrated: "Rasulullah, when reading the Qur'an, would cut his recitation by ayah (he would stop at the verse endings). " and, giving an example from Fatiha, said "he would stop at the end of every verse."